-• Sets out the Standing Orders within which the Board of Directors, Committees and Staff must operate

-\Monitor became NHS Improvement (NHSI) in April 2016 - references to Monitor remain throughout where these relate to documents issued by Monitor but not republished.
+- Sets out the Standing Orders within which the Board of Directors, Committees and Staff must operate. - Monitor became NHS Improvement (NHSI) in April 2016, and NHS Improvement and NHS England have worked together as a single organisation since 1 April 2019, - references to Monitor remain throughout where these relate to documents issued by Monitor but not re-published.